-Especially given a struggling economy and strained public budgets, it is critical to make informed, evidence-based decisions about allocating scarce resources in order to provide continued, high-quality service delivery to citizens.
-Public agencies need consistent access to WRS to fully understand the impact of workforce and education programs across public and private funding streams.
+Especially given a struggling economy and constrained public budgets, it is critical to make informed, evidence-based decisions about allocating scarce resources in order to provide continued, high-quality service delivery to citizens.
+Public agencies need consistent access to WRS data to fully understand the impact of workforce and education programs across public and private funding streams.
 In Fiscal Year 2014, for instance, New York City is spending over $500 million on workforce development and training programs, but only has limited information on the efficacy of these programs.
-To get that information, City agencies and their contractors must improvise costly, incomplete and inefficient methods to track and verify the individual outcomes of their respective program participants.
+City agencies and their contractors must improvise costly, incomplete and inefficient methods to track and verify the individual outcomes of their respective program participants.
 The end result is that local policymakers lack objective information to help identify which public programs are most effective at educating, employing, or training New Yorkers.